Have you heard of a crappy dinner party?

 My mother-in-law loved on the baby to get her out from under my feet while I finished getting dinner ready.

-We had good food, good conversation, enjoyed one another’s company, and made memories.
+We had good food, good conversation, enjoyed one another’s

 Then, after I put Ms. Shelby to bed (or, at least attempted to- this was the night of the Mom Fail Blues), my in-laws lingered long enough to enjoy a slice of pie & cup of coffee so I could have some child-free adult conversation.
 (They seriously rock, by the way).